rakmok/SeniorDesignCapstone/Notebooks/kathryn/kathryn.md

 Objectives:   The goal of this meeting is to finish the soldering assignment, make the team contract, and set our goals for the semester.
 Record:       Team Contract is completed only requiring the addition of the meeting time with the TA.
 Project has been approved.
 Goals have been set.

+## Meeting #7
+Date:         _2/10/2025_
+Objectives:   The goal of this meeting was to talk to Greg about project design and to work on project proposal.
+Record:       Project proposal was largely completed.
+Met with Greg for the first time.

+## Meeting #8
+Date:         _2/11/2025_
+Objectives:   The goal of this meeting was to further define project design with Greg and what we need to aquire for him.
+Additional goals were to work on project proposal.
+Record:       Project proposal was completed for review at TA meeting.
+Finalized design with Greg.
+Determined we needed to aquire a load cell for weight sensing, a motor for covering the food bowl, a stepper motor for food dispensing, a button to determine the presence of a dog, at least 2 LED tranceiver/receiver sets for food store capacity, and a food bowl to dispense food into.
+In addition, we needed to get a sample of dog food for Greg to get an idea of size.